 I’m currently an independent radio producer and reporter, and enjoy the opportunity to work on new projects and collaborations.
 My interests include personal stories, languages, the recent past, the intersection of history and literature, health, medicine, politics, music – and lots more.

 So anyway, thanks for visiting.
-There’s lots of radio to listen to here, so click around and enjoy.
+There’s lots to listen to here, so click around and enjoy.
 You can also see my resume, which has more detailed information about my experience as a journalist, as well as my teaching experience.

 (And if you’re into 140 characters or less, you can also follow me on twitter Follow @zallster1 )